 Above: the habitat of our elephants is destroyed by logging and oil palm plantation.
 Read more here…

 Due to oil palm plantation, logging and land clearing for farmland, the loss of lowland forest has brought the elephants into more contact and conflict with people.
-Bornean Pygmy Elephant is timid but also a very protective parent.
+Bornean Pygmy Elephant is timid but a very protective parent.
 The overexcited tourists, who come too close to the herd that has calf around, would find themselves in danger.

 In 2011, a Australian tourist, Jenna O’Grady Donley, was stabbed to death by a bull elephant in Tabin Wildlife Reserve.
 She was an animal lover and sadly she was too close to a bull elephant which was said to be mentally unstable.
 Rest in peace Jenna.
+On 25 Dec 2022, a Borneo pygmy elephant gored its handler to death at the Lok Kawi Wildlife Park, when he was tending a wounded calf.

 Above: the elephants are in stress even at this distance.
 They round up to protect the calf.
 Photo of Kinabatangan.